R:\Bau\Blog >_

 Thinking services instead of products: Journeys > Transactions

 While the shift from products to services – often referred to as servitization – is far from new, it remains a powerful framework for manufacturing companies and digital-first startups looking to embrace customer-centric, service-dominant business models.
-In this blog post, I explore the Journeys Over Transactions strategy, one of seven ways to think services instead of products.
+In this blog post, I explore the Journeys Over Transactions principle, one of seven ways to think services instead of products.

 4. Journeys > Transactions

 The customer journey can be mapped at different altitudes – from 30,000 feet (the broader experience ecosystem) to 500 feet (microinteractions within a touchpoint).
 Examining maps at specific ‘scales’ uncovers opportunities for new or enhanced supplementary services that empower customers in their value creation process.
-See my blog post about the Solutions Over Products strategy for an introduction to supplementary services and service packages.
+See my blog post about the Solutions Over Products principle for an introduction to supplementary services and service packages.

 In this discussion, I will focus on phases, moments, and touchpoints in the context of physical products (loosely based on Grönroos, 1990; Wirtz & Lovelock, 2016; Risdon & Quattlebaum, 2018; Bau, 2006, 2010, 2011, 2015, 2021: and Ulwick, 2005).
 The thinking applies to digital products as well, albeit with some adjustments to the terminology.